malakklabib/nlp-project/README.md

 https://colab.research.google.com/drive/1EcovG88xY-kIxG-j-LYf-oyobd5ye0P9?usp=sharing
 # Milestone 3 Report
-## BERT Fine-Tuning on SQuADv2 for Question Answering + Chatbot
+## BERT on SQuADv2 for Question Answering + Chatbot
-This project demonstrates how to fine-tune a pre-trained BERT model on the SQuADv2 dataset for extractive question answering.
+This project demonstrates comparison between (no fine-tuning) and fully fine-tuning a pre-trained BERT model on the SQuADv2 dataset for extractive question answering.
 It includes:

 -  Dataset preparation
 -  Model fine-tuning